metabrainz/metabrainz.org/docs/oauth/registration-requests.rst

 Every account created this way is recorded against the client that created it, so the origin of the account outlives the tokens issued alongside it.

-The number of accounts a client may provision per day is capped.
+The number of accounts a client may provision per day is capped, resetting at midnight UTC.
+Requests rejected before account creation and accounts discarded after a welcome-email failure do not consume the allowance.
+Requests already in flight may finish even if they take the client over its allowance.
 The tokens issued here are marked as provisioned: the user never saw a consent screen for those scopes, so they never stand in for the user's approval, and a later :doc:`Authorization Code grant <authorization-code-grant>` for the same scopes